TV Gazeta: History

-In 1978, Gazeta debuted the Japanese-Brazilian program Programa Nelson Matsuda, an independent program by Japan Pop Show Empreendimentos or N.Matsuda TV Produções Ltda.
+In 1978, Gazeta debuted the Japanese-Brazilian program Programa Nelson Matsuda, an paid presentation program by Japan Pop Show Empreendimentos or N.Matsuda TV Produções Ltda.
 It was broadcast live from the Cásper Líbero Theater on the third floor of the Gazeta building.
 It was hosted by Nelson Matsuda himself.
 It was the first Japanese-Brazilian variety show with an audience, thus inaugurating Gazeta's line of shows, which were broadcast in the morning, afternoon, or evening.

-In 1978 or 1979, Gazeta debuted the Japanese-Brazilian program Imagens do Japão (Images of Japan), an independent production by Imagens do Japão TV e Jornalismo Ltda, Imagens do Japão TV Programações Ltda, and M.Okuhara TV Produções Ltda.
-It was broadcast live from the Cásper Líbero Theater, located on the third floor of the Gazeta building.
 It was hosted by Rosa Miyake, Mário Okuhara, Ênio Santos, Humberto Marçal, and Alberto Murata.
 The program mixed information, culture, and entertainment.
 It featured events from Japan, Miss Nikkei, talent contests, musicals with Brazilians and Japanese, etc.

 In 1978, the network even began filming a novela called Zulmira, in an attempt to capitalize on the genre.
 However, the novela was censored before it premiered due to the appearance of a toilet in one scene.

 On September 22, 1980, Clarisse Amaral em Desfile became Mulheres.
 Initially, the program was hosted by Ângela Rodrigues Alves and Ione Borges.
 Then, the whole of Brazil began to get to know the duo of “partners,” Ione Borges and Claudete Troiano.

 In 1982, reporter and columnist Amaury Jr. made his debut on the network, interviewing famous people and celebrities in São Paulo and other Brazilian cities on the program Flash.
 The program was so successful that other networks competed for Gazeta's new revelation, until Rede Bandeirantes negotiated a higher salary than Amaury was earning at Gazeta and he left the station in 1986.

 In 1983, to make matters worse for TV Gazeta, a major competitor entered the fray: Rede Manchete, channel 9, which, despite not being as big as the others, had plenty of resources, unlike Gazeta.
 Therefore, it seemed doomed to fall into oblivion once again.
 TV Gazeta, together with TV Globo, built and inaugurated the Cásper Líbero Tower on April 21, at Avenida Paulista, 900, 13th floor, Bela Vista, in São Paulo.

 Also in 1983, TV Gazeta designed a program that could bring the Brazilian circus world to television.
 Thus, Wandeko Pipoka created, presented, hosted, and conceived the children's program A Turma da Pipoca.